 Stories of Polio, Meningitis, HPV, Hepatitis and Pertussis Top 2016 List

-Every Child By Two’s online platforms have reached over 11 million people with evidence based vaccine messaging in 2016.
+Every Child By Two’s (now Vaccinate Your Family’s) online pages have reached over 11 million people with evidence based vaccine messaging in 2016.
 As we look back at the record number of views and shares there have been on Shot of Prevention blog posts this past year, we’re especially grateful to our blog readers, contributors and subscribers.

 Whether you have shared a post, shared your story, or shared your expertise, know that our growth and success would not have been possible without your support.
 Thanks to you, people are referencing our content before making important immunization decisions for themselves and their families.
 In these final days of 2016, we hope that you will revisit these top five posts from the past year and share them with others in your social networks.
 Together, we can continue to engage more people in these important immunization discussions.